jeremywinters/arbol/README.md

 Arbol is inspired by concepts such as DSP chains and modular synthesizers, but instead of processing audio signals, arbol processes 3 channel RGB streams which are displayed on neopixel chains.

+This software is extremely experimental, and makes use of metaprogramming constructs such as `eval`.
+Think about that before running it in a rails app from your production cluster.

 ## Install

+Arbol installs as an executable by way of a ruby gem:

 ```
 gem build arbol.gemspec